gothinkster/django-realworld-example-app/README.md

 ## AI-assistance

-1. Whole line completion
+1. Open up the `Todo Tree` activity bar, and display the flattened view (the second toolbar icon)
-    1. Add the following code to the bottom of the `symposion/reviews/forms.py` file
+1. Click on the first `TODO` item, and add the following code in `symposion/reviews/forms.py`

         ```python
         Class StaffRequestForm(forms.Form):
 	    	staffIDs = forms.CharField(label=_(“Command separated list of IDs”, max_length=5000)
         ```
+1. After completing the above, delete the comment

-    1. Add the following to the bottom of the `symposion/reviews/views.py` file (within the last function's `if` statement)
+1. Click on the second todo, and then add the following code to the bottom of `symposion/reviews/views.py` file (within the last function's `if` statement)

         ```python
         if form.is_valid():